How do we work with general contractors?

 - Final site condition photos and a written handoff note

-Defining the handoff condition
+How is the handoff condition defined?

 | Handoff Stage | What It Means | Best For |